2025-26 Edition

 The properties of semiconductors, electronic conduction in solids, the physics and operation principles of semiconductor devices such as diodes and transistors, transistor equivalent circuits, and transistor amplifiers.

-Restriction: Electrical Engineering Majors have first consideration for enrollment.
-Computer Engineering Majors have first consideration for enrollment.
+Restrictions: Electrical Engineering majors and Computer Engineering majors have the first consideration for enrollment.
 Computer Science Engineering Majors have second consideration for enrollment.

 EECS 170B.
 Electronics II.
 4 Units.